-- Language Competency Exit Requirements for English and Putonghua - Information Technology Proficiency Test - Community Services, Extra-curricular Activities and Physical Activities (or iGPS Framework and College Assembly for Year-1 entrants in AY2019/20).
+- Language Competency Exit Requirements for English and Putonghua - Information Technology Proficiency Requirement - iGPS Units and College Assembly (or Community Services, Extracurricular Activities and Physical Activities for students admitted before 2019).

 Common Core Curriculum

 Aims and Objectives

 - To provide rigorous general education for students in preparation for their major studies; - To promote integrative learning through competing critical viewpoints and a variety of pedagogical models; - To foster speaking, reading, writing, critical thinking, communication skills, and IT and numerical skills necessary for students' academic studies and future successes in an everchanging world; - To cultivate students to be literate and responsible participants in the workplace, society and the world; and - To develop students' understanding of the ethical values and dimensions of their actions.